sagudev/assembler-simulator/README.md

 ### Features
 - 8-bit CPU
 - 4 general purpose registers
+- 32 registrers
-- 256 bytes of memory
+- 512 bytes of memory
+- 2048 bytes of disk
 - Console output

 ### How to build